shirabiton/shirabiton/README.md

 Welcome to my GitHub space ✌️

 ## 🌐 Overview
-I am currently undergoing three and a half months of training with the IDF, preparing for my first job in the industry as a Full Stack developer.
-As part of this training, I am working with various programming languages and tools, particularly focusing on the MERN stack, while building a professional project that will be deployed.
-I am enjoying the process, gaining hard and soft skills, and looking forward to starting my professional journey. 🚀<br>
+I am a Full Stack Developer in the IDF, specializing in the MERN stack, after completing an intensive three-and-a-half-month training program.
+ 🚀<br>

 In addition to my technical work, last August I had the opportunity to assist students at the educational institution where I studied with their projects in Java and React.
 Guiding them through challenges and watching their progress was incredibly rewarding, and I feel it strengthened my teaching and mentoring skills. 👩‍🏫<br>